hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 ### Regarding environment variables

-- If you encounter crashes in Firefox, remove the line `env = GBM_BACKEND,nvidia-drm`.

 - If you face problems with Discord windows not displaying or screen sharing not working in Zoom, first try running them in Native Wayland (more details below).
   Otherwise, remove or comment the line